 As underlying objectives become further conceptualized at the upcoming inaugural IPEF ministerial meeting in September, it will be important to review existing projects of member states that share the framework’s ends prior to proposing newer and broader initiatives.
 This process will be especially critical for gaining further contribution from countries like South Korea and Indonesia that are involved in other regional agreements such as Regional Comprehensive Economic Partnership (RCEP) and continue to be economically dependent on China.

-Sea Young (Sarah) Kim is a Contributing Author at the Korea Economic Institute and visiting scholar at the East-West Center in Washington for the East-West Center-Korea Foundation U.S.-ROK Cooperation in Southeast Asia program.
+Sea Young (Sarah) Kim is a Non-Resident Fellow at the Korea Economic Institute and visiting scholar at the East-West Center in Washington for the East-West Center-Korea Foundation U.S.-ROK Cooperation in Southeast Asia program.
 The views expressed here are her own.

 Photo from the official Twitter account of the President of the Republic of Korea.